aravindhanchandran/Blood-donation-analysis-using-ML/README.md

 Using different Machine Learning model to conclude which models predict highest accuracy score

-Out of 5 models Support Vector Machine predicts the accuracy of 79%
+Out of 5 models Support Vector Machine predict the accuracy of 78%